jmatsuzaki/git-character-counter/README.md

 By default, it calculates the number of characters from the difference between the staged file and HEAD.

-Note that it is a stage, not a working tree.
+Note that it is a Staging area (Index), not a Working directory.

-The reason for this is that you can choose the target of the calculation even from within the working tree.
+The reason for this is that you can choose the target of the calculation even from within the Working directory.
 And you can also target new files by targeting a stage.

 So, run this shell script after staging the file for which you want to calculate the number of characters.